Before You Begin

 Before you perform Instant Recovery, consider the following:

-- Prerequisites for Instant Recovery from storage snapshots are listed in the Instant Recovery from Storage Snapshots section.
+- Prerequisites for Instant Recovery from storage snapshots are listed in the Instant Recovery from Storage Snapshots section in the User Guide for VMware vSphere.

 - You can recover a workload from a backup that has at least one successfully created restore point.